Atmospheric Dynamics and Predictability

-The Atmospheric Dynamics group, formerly Theoretical Meteorology, applies physical and mathematical methods to various topics in atmopsheric dynamics, numerical weather prediction and climate research across many spatiotemporal scales.
+The Atmospheric Dynamics and Predictability group, formerly Theoretical Meteorology, applies physical and mathematical methods to various topics in atmopsheric dynamics, numerical weather prediction and climate research across many spatiotemporal scales.

 We analyze atmospheric instabilities to assess the limits of predictability; we investigate balance issues and quantify inertio-gravity circulation in numerical analyses, weather and climate models; we assess the natural and anthropogenic climate change, including the understanding of extreme events.
 Besides the Earth, we study the exoplanets, because of their diversity of atmospheric conditions and relevance for studying the development of life.